rabbitmq/rabbitmq-website/versioned_docs/version-3.13/queues.md

 [Streams](./streams) is another replicated data structure supported by RabbitMQ, with a different set of supported operations and features.

+## Non-Replicated Queues and Client Operations {#transparent-operation-routing}

+Any client [connection](./connections/) can use any queue, including non-replicated (single replica) queues, regardless of the node the queue replica is hosted on or the node the client is connected to.
+RabbitMQ will route the operations to the appropriate node transparently for the clients.

 ## Time-to-Live and Length Limit {#ttl-and-limits}